chanioxaris/devops-docker-mooc/Part1.md

 ### 1.6

-The base Dockerfile uses the `./start.sh` as entrypoint, so we have to add a CMD command on our own Dockerfile with the necessary arguments to start a clock
+The Dockerfile is located [here](files/Part1/1.6/Dockerfile)

-The new Dockerfile is located [here](files/1.6/Dockerfile)
+The base Dockerfile uses the `./start.sh` script as entry point, so we have to add a CMD command on our own Dockerfile with the necessary arguments to start a clock.

-The next step is to build a new image from our Dockerfile and tag it as docker-clock
+Build a new image from our Dockerfile and tag it as `docker-clock`.

 `$ docker build -t docker-clock .`

 ![screenshot](img/Part1/1.6_build.png)

-Then create a new container from our newest build image
+Create a new container from our newest build image `docker-clock`.

 `$ docker run docker-clock`